 The best time to initiate an asset protection plan is before someone files a lawsuit against you, of course.
 But even after you’ve been named as a defendant in a lawsuit, you can learn how to protect your assets and then act.
 It may limit your options at that point (after someone files a lawsuit against you), but they are no less effective.
 No one is being advised to willfully squelch on a legitimate debt or defraud another individual.
 However, you are within your rights to do everything legally possible to secure the assets that you worked hard for and rightfully belong to you (and whoever you may wish to bequeath them to).

 Creditors who have won a judgement against a debtor may soon find that seizing assets or properties after a lawsuit is not as straightforward as it may seem.
-The judgement debtor examination may yield a trove of assets and properties to which a creditor is entitled.
+The judgement debtor examination generally yields a trove of assets and properties to which a creditor is entitled.
 But this is only true if he or she can uncover them by asking the right questions of the debtor.
 Even under oath, a debtor is only obliged to answer truthfully.
 They don’t need to volunteer information.

 Properties a creditor can seize include tangible assets, such as vehicles, houses, stocks, and company shares.
 They can also include future assets a debtor expects to receive such as commissions, insurance payouts, and royalties.
 The attorney questioning you will very likely discover these assets.